The string topology coproduct on complex and quaternionic projective space: The string topology coproduct

 With this preparation we can now define the string topology coproduct.
 Let $[I]$ be the positively oriented generator of $\mathrm{H}_1(I,\partial I)$ with respect to the standard orientation of the unit interval.
 In order to shorten notation we shall also write $\Lambda$ for the free loop space $\Lambda M$.

 \begin{definition} The \textit{string topology coproduct} is defined as the map

 \end{definition} \begin{remark} Let $M$ be a closed oriented manifold. \begin{enumerate} \item Note that the cap product with the class $\tau_{\Lambda}$ is a particular relative cap product.
-This relative cap product is defined in \cite[Appendix A]{hingston:2017}. \item Hingston and Wahl define an \textit{algebraic loop coproduct}, see \cite[Definition 1.6]{hingston:2017}, which is a sign-corrected version of the string topology coproduct.
+This relative cap product is defined in Appendix \ref{appendix_cap} where we also study some basic properties.
+See also \cite[Appendix A]{hingston:2017}. \item Hingston and Wahl define an \textit{algebraic loop coproduct}, see \cite[Definition 1.6]{hingston:2017}, which is a sign-corrected version of the string topology coproduct.
 Since we will later only consider even-dimensional manifolds, this sign correction does not matter. \end{enumerate} \end{remark} If we use field coefficients, then the string topology coproduct induces a dual product in cohomology which is known as the Goresky-Hingston product. \begin{definition} Let $\mathbb{F}$ be a field and assume that the homology of $\Lambda M$ is of finite type.
 Let $\alpha\in \mathrm{H}^i(\Lambda ,M;\mathbb{F})$ and $\beta\in \mathrm{H}^j(\Lambda ,M ;\mathbb{F})$ be relative cohomology classes, then the \textit{Goresky-Hingston product} $\alpha\ostar \beta$ is defined to be the unique cohomology class in $\mathrm{H}^{i+j+N-1}(\Lambda,M ;\mathbb{F})$ such that

 \end{definition} \begin{remark} Let $M$ be a closed oriented manifold. \begin{enumerate} \item The Goresky-Hingston product can also be defined intrinsically, see \cite{goresky:2009}.
 However, in this article we shall study properties of this product only via the duality with the string topology coproduct. \item As for the string topology coproduct, Hingston and Wahl define a sign-corrected version of the Goresky-Hingston product in \cite{hingston:2017}.
 For even-dimensional manifolds, the above product and its sign-corrected version agree.
 Hence, in this article the distinction will not matter. \end{enumerate} \end{remark}